gohugoio/hugo/content/getting-started/quick-start.md

 Complete documentation is available at http://gohugo.io/.
 ```

-You can check your `hugo version` as well:
+You can check the version of Hugo you're currently using with the `hugo version` command:

 ```bash
 hugo version